 Catherine likes to draw snails in her free time too.
 Here is another random snail drawing.
 Very elaborate, if you ask me.

 What if my child does not speak French?

-I personally know 4 other families who sent their kids to French preschool without speaking one word of French.
+I know four other families who sent their kids to French preschool without speaking one word of French.
 At the end of the school year, all of their kids were speaking and communicating in French.

 What if I want to home-school my child?

 I understand that some parents prefer to home school their kids.
 I considered it myself.

 However, If one of your goals is for your child to become bilingual and to pick up the little nuances of local culture and you have limited time in France, than preschool is an easy, fast and fun way to expose them.

 They learn organically from playing with other children.

 Catherine often comes home from school and teaches us something new about French culture that we had no idea existed.